Gap Analysis for Business Analyst (updated 2023)

 SWOT is about meticulously listing down the Strengths (qualities), Weaknesses (negatives), Opportunities (elements in your favor), and Threats (risks) around your project/goal/situation and then analyzing each of these factors to see their impact on your project.

 SWOT is by far the most widely used gap analysis tool.
-Let’s look at how to do gap analysis using SWOT:
+Let’s look at how to do a gap analysis using SWOT:

 1. Reflect and state ‘why’ SWOT is performed and ‘what’ outcome is expected from this activity